The Best Hiking & Backpacking Boots of 2021

 q: When is it time to replace my old pair of hiking boots?

-Remember that support is just as important than comfort, and if you wear your hiking boots all the time, you may not notice them getting less stable and less firm.
-If in doubt, get a new pair: you can always alternate them with your old favorite pair of comfortable hiking footwear.
+Remember that support is just as important as comfort, and if you wear your hiking boots all the time, you may not notice them getting less stable and less firm.
+If in doubt, get a new pair; you can always alternate them with your old favorite pair of comfortable hiking footwear.

 What do you do when the model of your dreams has every feature you could possibly want, and a great style to match, but no arch support?
 Luckily insoles exist.